brandonsides/grundfunken/README.md

         - a function `ordered(t type, cmp func(a t, b t) bool)` which returns a well-ordering of the elements of a given type, given a comparison function over elements of that type.

-By 2550, Phonk is slated to support the following features:
+By 2550, Grundfunken is slated to support the following features:

 - Compiled and Bootstrapped: Once the core language features are present, a compiler backend will be written, thus transforming the interpro-compiler into, well, an actual compiler.
-With a minimal compiler in place, written in Go as the current interpro-compiler is, an equivalent compiler will be written in Phonk and compiled, providing a self-compiling Phonk compiler that can be used to continue developing Phonk *in* Phonk.
+With a minimal compiler in place, written in Go as the current interpro-compiler is, an equivalent compiler will be written in Grundfunken and compiled, providing a self-compiling Grundfunken compiler that can be used to continue developing Grundfunken *in* Grundfunken.

 - Looser functionalism enforcement: The language will continue to encourage purely functional code wherever possible, while allowing explicit violations of this principle where required.
 Where